Telematics Car Insurance: How Usage-Based Programs Can Save You Money

 Pay-Per-Mile Insurance: A Different Kind of UBI

 If your concern is purely about how many miles you drive — not just how you drive — pay-per-mile insurance may be an even better fit.
-Instead of behavior-based scoring, you pay a fixed base rate each month plus a small per-mile fee (typically $0.05–$0.07 per mile).
+Instead of behavior-based scoring, you pay a fixed base rate each month plus a small per-mile fee.
+Learn more about pay-per-mile car insurance and whether it makes financial sense for your situation.

 Example: